Chemist

 Experience in a practical laboratory and science setting is useful.

-These qualifications can lead to technician jobs, but you are still likely to need a degree or postgraduate qualification (can be taken part-time while in work) as this is a very competitive industry.
+You can gain experience through, for example, a Foundation Apprenticeship or Skills for Work course.
+These qualifications can lead to technician jobs, but you're still likely to need a degree or postgraduate qualification (which could be taken part-time while in work) as this is a very competitive industry.

 Find the right course for you